xudailong/643435675.github.io/page/4about.md

  Please keep the signature and link to the original content for reprinting, thank you!

- All works on this website are licensed under the Creative Commons Attribution-Sharing in the Same Way 4.0 International License Agreement.  <p><a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank" textvalue="https://creativecommons.org/licenses/by-sa/4.0/"  >「BY-SA」</a></p>
+ All works on this website are licensed under the Creative Commons Attribution-Sharing in the Same Way 4.0 International License Agreement.

  ##Commercial reprint, please contact the author for authorization, non-commercial reprint, please indicate the source.